ISRAEL—SPIRIT AND FLESH

 So I prophesied as He commanded me, and breath came into them, and they lived, and stood upon their feet, an exceedingly great army.
 (Ezekiel 37:10)

 Here is the army of the second chapter of Joel, of the third chapter of Habakkuk, of the nineteenth chapter of Revelation.
 Here is the army of the Lord, the army of Christ.
 This is the army that will be caught up to meet the Commander in Chief in the air.

-For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: (I Thessalonians 4:16)
+For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
+And the dead in Christ will rise first.
+(I Thessalonians 4:16)